KarstSkarn/ChAIScrapper/README.md

 Demo/Assistance Discord: https://discord.com/invite/d9rNwkerZw

 ### Disclaimer
-This program has been created for experimental and demonstrative purposes of the functionalities that the application of AI's such as CharacterAI's could have in an environment such as Discord.
+This program has been created for experimental and demonstrative purposes regarding the functionalities that AI applications, such as CharacterAI, could have in an environment like Discord.

-Under no circumstances I am related or responsible for the misuse of this program or the consequences that could be derived from it.
+Under no circumstances am I related to or responsible for the misuse of this program or any consequences that may arise from it.

-The program respects and does not interfere in any way with the “NSFW” content filters that Character AI has in place.
+The program respects and does not interfere in any way with the NSFW content filters that CharacterAI has in place.

-The use of this program and its possible liabilities are the sole responsibility of the user.
+The use of this program and any potential liabilities are the sole responsibility of the user.

 ### Readme Index
 - [Setup Guide](#setup-guide)